-Waterfront Toronto, in partnership with the City of Toronto and the Toronto Transit Commission (TTC) is undertaking a multi-phase Waterfront Transit "Reset" study that will help establish a vision and plan for a comprehensive waterfront transit network.
+In partnership with the City of Toronto and the Toronto Transit Commission (TTC), Waterfront Toronto undertook a multi-phase Waterfront Transit "Reset" study to help establish a vision and plan for a comprehensive waterfront transit network.

-A Phase 1 study was completed in 2016 and a Phase 2 study is currently underway.
-The study is anticipated to conclude in 2017 with a recommended waterfront transit network solution.
+A Phase 1 study was completed in 2016, and Phase 2 took place in 2017.
+The study concluded in 2017 with a recommended.

-Toronto's waterfront is currently undergoing a significant transformation, with rapid growth in many precincts along the water's edge including Mimico, Humber Bay Shores, Liberty Village, Fort York, King/Spadina, City Place, South Core, and King/Parliament.
-Growth in several more precincts along the waterfront is either underway or planned, including Lower Yonge, North Keating, Port Lands, South of Eastern, and the emerging East Bayfront and West Don Lands neighbourhoods.
-With this growth, a number of key recreational and cultural destinations have emerged along the waterfront.
+Toronto's waterfront is undergoing a significant transformation, with rapid growth in many precincts along the water's edge, including Mimico, Humber Bay Shores, Liberty Village, Fort York, King/Spadina, City Place, South Core, and King/Parliament.
+Growth in several more precincts along the waterfront is either underway or planned, including Lower Yonge, North Keating, Port Lands, South of Eastern, and the emerging East Bayfront, Quayside and West Don Lands neighbourhoods.
+Many key recreational and cultural destinations have emerged along the waterfront with this growth.

-Throughout the years, transit planning along the waterfront has been incremental, and as a result there is currently no comprehensive plan for a transit network that can respond to the rapid emerging growth and transformation.
-With the current and future anticipated demand for transit along much of the waterfront area, it’s imperative that a long-term transit solution be defined.
+Throughout the years, transit planning along the waterfront has been incremental.
+The study provided a comprehensive plan for a transit network that can respond to the rapid emerging growth and transformation.
+The current and future anticipated demand for transit along much of the waterfront area makes it imperative to define a long-term transit solution.

-In July 2016, City Council directed City Staff, in partnership with Waterfront Toronto and the TTC, to initiate Phase 2 of the Waterfront Toronto "Reset" Study.
-The Phase 2 study is undertaking a waterfront network travel demand analysis, and operations analysis, functional design, cost estimates, and comparative evaluations of alternatives for improvements to transit for key areas of the network.
-The completion of these tasks will help identify and confirm priority areas for implementation.
+In July 2016, directed City Staff, in partnership with Waterfront Toronto and the TTC, to initiate Phase 2 of the Waterfront Toronto "Reset" Study.
+Phase 2 study undertook a waterfront network operations and travel demand analysis, functional design, cost estimates, and comparative evaluations of alternatives for improvements to transit for key areas of the network.
+The completion of these tasks helped identify and confirm priority areas for implementation.

-In previous years, numerous studies have been undertaken for segments of transit that would connect to/complement the existing 509 Harbourfront LRT and 501 Queen Streetcar.
+In previous years, numerous studies have taken place for segments of transit that would connect to/complement the existing 509 Harbourfront LRT and 501 Queen Streetcar.

 In May 2016, two public meetings were held that included the study progress to date and a range of preliminary transit concepts under consideration.
 The purpose of this public meeting was to get feedback on the opportunities and constraints along the waterfront, as well as the preliminary concepts and evaluations.

-A video recording of the May 25 public meeting is available here.
+A video recording of the May 2016 public meeting is available .